fbalensiefer/fbalensiefer.github.io/projects.md

 [...to the Repository](https://github.com/fbalensiefer/Deep_Learning_Python)

-# Time Series in R
+# Time Series with R
-This Repository contains a basic introduction to Time Series analysis in R.
+This Repository contains a basic introduction to Time Series analysis with R.
 We learn how to:implement dynamic regression models, model selection & correction, inference and produce forecasts.